OWASP/owasp-mastg/Document/0x05a-Reverse-Engineering-and-Software-Protections.md

 ## Tampering and Reverse Engineering

-Mobile security testing requires at least basic reverse engineering skills for the following reasons:
+Mobile security testing requires at least basic reverse engineering skills for several reasons.

 - In a black-box test, static analysis of the app bytecode or binary code is helpful for getting a better understanding of what the app is doing.
 It also enables you to identify certain flaws, such as credentials hardcoded inside the app.